tboquet/python-alp/docs/Tutorials/tuto0.rst

 Step 3.2 : fit the model
 ++++++++++++++++++++++++

-You have access to two methods to fit the model.
+You have access to two types of methods to fit the model.

-* The :code:`fit` method allows you to fit the model in the same process.
+* The :code:`fit` and `fit_gen` methods allows you to fit the model in the same process.

 	For the `scikit-learn` backend, you can launch the computation with the following command without extra arguments: